Integrations

 Beyond authorization, integrations include configurations for how your app uses the external API, such as:

-• Integration scripts: Underlying integration scripts that facilitate Nango’s interaction with the external API are listed in the Scripts tab.
+- Integration scripts: Underlying integration scripts that facilitate Nango’s interaction with the external API are listed in the Endpoint tab.
 These integration scripts power the endpoints in the API reference, enabling your app to use Nango’s unified API without directly dealing with the complexities of external APIs.

 Flexibility and customization